Sp0ngeb0b/NexgenATB/Readme.md

 **Known limitations:**

  - NexgenATB only supports teamgames with 2 teams
  - NexgenATB will not move players automatically when the team size is not uneven (3 vs 2 for example); in this case, players are encouraged to manually switch the teams (to either make it 2 vs 3 and balanced _or_ 4 vs 1 in order to trigger NexgenATB automatic rebalancing).
-This feature is open for discussion and some kind of player voting to rebalance even in case of even team sizes might be implemented.
+Note that this won't work if team switching is disabled on the server.
+An improvement is open for discussion and some kind of player voting to rebalance also in case of even team sizes might be implemented.

 ---
 **Description**